61c-teach/sp20-lab-starter/lab13/README.md

 Child:  my process id = 9076
 ```

 The program that we want you to parallelize is a basic HTTP web server.
 A web server create a listening socket and bind it to a port, then wait a client to connect to the port.
 Once a connection reqeust reaches, the server obtains a new connection socket, read in and parse the HTTP request, then respond to the request by serving the requested file.
+For simplicity, the server program that we will be working with only reponds to "GET" requests.

-A serial version is implemented for you.
+A serial version is already implemented for you.
+You can largely ignore the
+The server we provide has a few twists:
+*
 Your task is to

+// TODO: